I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-po-fx-component-idle-state-callback.md

 <p>PoFx never calls the <i>ComponentIdleStateCallback</i> routine to switch directly from one low-power Fx state to another low-power Fx state.
 For example, PoFx might need to switch a component from one low-power Fx state to another in response to a call to the <a href="..\wdm\nf-wdm-pofxsetcomponentlatency.md">PoFxSetComponentLatency</a>, <a href="..\wdm\nf-wdm-pofxsetcomponentresidency.md">PoFxSetComponentResidency</a>, or <a href="..\wdm\nf-wdm-pofxsetcomponentwake.md">PoFxSetComponentWake</a> routine.
 In this case, PoFx first calls the <i>ComponentIdleStateCallback</i> routine to switch from the old Fx state to F0, and then calls the <i>ComponentIdleStateCallback</i> routine a second time to switch from F0 to the new Fx state.</p>

 <p>To define a <i>ComponentIdleStateCallback</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>ComponentIdleStateCallback</i> callback routine that is named <code>MyComponentIdleStateCallback</code>, use the PO_FX_COMPONENT_IDLE_STATE_CALLBACK type as shown in this code example:</p>